osinstom/osinstom.github.io/en/_posts/2020-03-11-custom-c-externs-in-bpf-back-ends.md

 extern bool verify_ipv4_checksum(in IPv4_h iphdr);
 ```

-Furthermore, users need to pass `--emit-externs` flag to the `p4c-ebpf` or `p4c-ubpf` to instruct the compiler not to warn about user-defined externs.

-That's all, what a programmer has to do to define a new, user-defined extern function.
-The last part is to write an actual implementation of extern in C.
+Furthermore, users need to pass `--emit-externs` flag to the `p4c-ebpf` or `p4c-ubpf` to instruct the compiler not to warn about user-defined externs and then pass the C file implementing extern function to `clang`.
+That's all, what a programmer has to do to compile and use a custom extern function.

 # How to write a custom C extern function?

 Custom externs provides a powerful mechanism to extend P4-based data plane programs with user-defined features.
 For instance, users can provide support for custom hash functions, checksum computation or verfication, or even stateful packet processing using BPF maps embedded into the C extern function!

 All a user must do is to provide eBPF-compatible (acceptable by the BPF verifier) C implementation of extern function.
-When writing the C code a developer must be aware of how the P4 compiler translates P4 to the C constructs.
-The simple rules are listed in the documentation.
+While writing C code a developer must be aware of how the P4 compiler translates P4 to the C constructs.
+The simple rules are listed in the [documentation](https://github.com/p4lang/p4c/blob/master/backends/ebpf/README.md#calling-convention).
 Even though the support for custom C externs is implemented similarily in both `p4c-ebpf` and `p4c-ubpf`, there is a significant, but straightforward, difference in writing the C code for these targets.
 As eBPF is the in-kernel subsystem it consumes only restricted subset of C. It means that a programmer must use kernel-space data types.
 Moreover, she or he is limited to the BPF helpers provided by the eBPF VM - any custom libraries are not allowed by the BPF verifier.
 Similarily, custom C externs for `p4c-ubpf` must be written in a user-space subset of C and external calls should be limited to these provided by uBPF VM.

 Following these rules a programmer can write useful extensions.
 A good example is a stateful C extern that tracks the TCP connection and implements a stateful firewall.
-The full code is available in the repository.
+The full code is available in the [repository](https://github.com/p4lang/p4c/blob/master/testdata/extern_modules/extern-conntrack-ebpf.c).
 Let's take this example.
 The BPF map can be defined as simply as:

 ```C
 REGISTER_START()